|

 review and affirm economic and development policy measures required for

 accelerated growth as envisaged under the Ghana Vision 2020.
+VII.

 Key documents: Republic of Ghana National Economic Forum